mdbergmann/cl-gserver/README.md

         (reply output))))
 ```

 This creates an actor in `*system*`.
 Notice that the actor is not assigned to a variable (but you can).
 It is now registered in the system.
 Using function `ac:find-actors` you'll be able to find it again.
-Of course it makes sense to store important actors that are frequently used in a `defparameter` or so.
+Of course it makes sense to store important actors that are frequently used in a `defparameter` variable.

-The `:receive` key argument to `actor-of` is a function which does the message processing of an actor.
+The `:receive` key argument to `actor-of` is a function which implements the message processing behaviour of an actor.
 The parameter to the 'receive' function is just the received message (msg).

 `actor-of` also allows to specify the initial state, a name, and a custom actor type via key parameters.
 By default a standard actor of type `'actor` is created.
 It is possible to subclass `'actor` and specify your own.
 It is further possible to specify an 'after initialization' function, using the `:init` key, and 'after destroy' function using `:destroy` keyword. `:init` can, for example, be used to subscribe to the event-stream for listening to important messages.

-The retun value of 'receive' function is only used when using the synchronous `ask-s` function to 'ask' the actor.
+The return value of 'receive' function is only used when using the synchronous `ask-s` function to 'ask' the actor.
 Using `ask` (equivalent: `?`) the return value is ignored.
-If an answer should be provided then `reply` should be used.
+If an answer should be provided to an asking actor, or if replying is part of an interface contract, then `reply` should be used.

 The above actor was stored to a variable `*answerer*`.
 We can evaluate this in repl and see: